dyrdadev/singleton-mono-behaviour/README.md

 #### Logging
 The solution outputs debug logs whenever something "interesting" happens.
 The "OnDestroy" warning can be muted by setting the ```MuteOnDestroyWarning``` property to true.

-## Install the Package

-I recommend **to install this package from a Git URL using the Package Manager window.** This involves the following steps:

-1. Open the Package Manager window in your Unity editor (Window ➜ Package Manager)
-2. Click "+" in the upper left corner ➜ "Add package from git URL"
-4. Enter the Git URL of the latest release: ```https://github.com/DyrdaDev/singleton-mono-behaviour.git#0.0.10```.
-You can find more information [here](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

 ## License